Table of Contents

-The availablity of the Internet to the masses brought a swift end to the slump.
+The availability of the Internet to the masses brought a swift end to the slump.
 Mosaic (later to be known as Netscape) released its browser in late 1993, beginning the economic upturn.
 (It would IPO two years later without being profitable.)
 Throughout the rest of the decade, other tech companies would also start, IPO, and see a dramatic growth in share prices.
 In late 1996, Fed chairman Alan Greenspan warned against “irrational exuberance” that may have swept the nation.

 The dot-com mania only lasted 18 months (September 1998 to March 2000).
 But during those times, money was everywhere.
 Startup after startup would throw lavish launch parties, and “successful” companies would lose money as they grew.
-It was right before this end of this era that Paypal secured much needed funding for itself.
+It was right before this end of this era that PayPal secured much needed funding for itself.

 The stock market then crashed hard.
 The dot-com era was relabeled as an time of irrational greed.
-Globalization superceded technology as the big hope of the future.
+Globalization superseded technology as the big hope of the future.
 (The result would be a real estate bubble that popped a few years later.)